UHH-ISS/beemaster-hp/connector/README.md

 Generic Connector
 =================

-This generic *Connector* accepts JSON-formatted input via HTTP, maps it to *Broker*-compatible data types and sends a *Broker*-message to a configurable endpoint.
+The generic *Connector* of Beemaster is responsible for connecting a honeypot with the Bro cluster.
+The *Connecter* generally accepts JSON-formatted input via HTTP, maps it to *Broker*-compatible data types and sends a *Broker*-message to a configurable endpoint.

-The following topics will be described here:
+The following topics are be discussed:
 * [Configuration of the *Connector*](#configuration)
 * [Usage with and without Docker](#usage)
 * [Setup development environment](#setup-development-environment)